gusleindecker/shiver-text/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or open up a Pull Request.
+Please submit issues or open up a Pull Request.